 Another option that may be available is to file a civil action in court in certain circumstances.
 Under the South Carolina Code of Laws, Section 15-3-530(5), you may be entitled to file a personal injury claim if you suffered an injury as the result of an act of violence by a patient or family member.

-Damages awarded in these types of cases include compensation for medical expenses, lost wages, and pain and suffering.
+Damages awarded in these types of cases include compensation for medical expenses, partial recovery of lost wages, and pain and suffering.

 If you are a nursing professional who has been injured on the job, contact our experienced South Carolina workers’ compensation and personal injury attorneys today.